This booklet uses easy words and pictures.

 You might want to ask someone to help you read it.

-You might be asked to follow some instructions before your scan
+You might be asked to follow some instructions before your ultrasound scan.

-The instructions can change depending on what part of your body is being scanned.
+The instructions you are given will depending on what part of your body is being scanned.

 Ask your nurse or doctor to tell you what you need to do before your scan.